-For consistency between the National Response Framework, the Pennsylvania State University Comprehensive Emergency Management Plan and the Emergency Operations Plans, the University uses the 15 Emergency Support Functions found in the National Response Framework.
+For consistency between the National Response Framework, the Pennsylvania State University Comprehensive Emergency Management Plan (CEMP) and the Emergency Operations Plans, the University uses the 15 Emergency Support Functions found in the National Response Framework.
 Table 1 depicts the 15 Emergency Support Functions and provides a brief overview of their focus.
-The Primary Department in the table is for the University Park Campus and has been used as an example; it may not be representative of the other campuses.
+The Primary Department in the table is for the University Park Campus and has been used as an example; it may not be representative of the Commonwealth Campuses.
 Emergency Support Functions have tasks and activities that span all mission of emergency management; they are referenced in multiple emergency management plans.
-Each campus has details of the primary and support departments and specific tasks for each Emergency Support Function in their Emergency Operations Plan.